angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ### 1.1 DDFT (DoomsDay Fetchland Tendrils)

-Discord Summary: *Lists that utilise traditional elements such as Burning WIsh, some sort of "draw 3/4" engine and focus on a Storm style approach to winning (however do not always require storm to win).*
+*Lists that utilise traditional elements such as Burning WIsh, some sort of draw 3/4 engine and focus on a Storm style approach to winning (however do not always require storm to win).*

 [As mentioned last time](/article/2020/03/12/pretty-mean-deck.md), DDFT is the traditional name of historical iterations of the deck.
 We won't do a full